YMI Community Crisis Response

 The Young Men’s Initiative (YMI) seeks to provide city-wide support to community-based organizations (CBOs) with proven success and commitment to providing mentoring, academic tutoring, and social-emotional service to marginalized youth.
 Through the initiative, CBOs would receive up to $20,000 to provide these crucial services.

 Requirements & Priorities

-The Community Rapid Crisis Response Initiative is open to all community-serving organizations and nonprofits, but preference will be given to those that demonstrate a commitment to supporting individuals within the priority communities.
-This funding also prioritizes smaller, grassroots organizations in areas of the city lacking support from city agencies and/or other support networks.
+The YMI Community Crisis Response Initiative is a city-wide initiative.
+This initiative is open to all youth serving organizations and nonprofits, but preference will be given to those that demonstrate a commitment to supporting marginalized youth of color.

 In order to be eligible to apply, an organization must:

 - Be a 501(c)(3) nonprofit or have a fiscal sponsor;